dictation-toolbox/aenea/README.rst

 Aenea classes that work differently from Dragonfly or are not present.
 See their python doc strings for usage details (in aenea/util/proxy_actions.py and aenea/util/proxy_contexts.py):

 - AppContext: control when a rule or grammar is active.
 Eg, AppContext(title="Kate") would specify to only be active when a window title containing Kate is selected.
 You may also specify cls, cls_name, and executable to be more precise.
 You can use the program xprop to find the window class and window class name of the active window.
-- AppCustomcontext: allows extreme flexibility in specifying precisely when a rule should be active based on the context.
+- AppCustomContext: allows extreme flexibility in specifying precisely when a rule should be active based on the context.
 Supports case sensitivity, regular expressions, and querying on many more fields.
 Run "python server_x11.py getcontext" to show all keys available for querying defined by the active window (eg, "sleep 1s && python server_x11.py" to wait one second so you can select the window of interest).
 - AlwaysContext: Always matches (useful for a starting point when using | and & on contexts).
 - NeverContext: Never matches.
 - NoAction: Do nothing.